Veiled chameleon: Subspecies

-Habitat and Distribution
+Habitat and distribution

 The veiled chameleon (Chamaeleo calyptratus) is an arboreal species.
 It is native to the south-western Arabian Peninsula where the climate is semi-arid and tropical.
 It is highly susceptible to stress which makes it a species difficult to treat in captivity.

 This chameleon lives in a number of habitat types in its native range, including plateaus, mountains, and valleys.
 Like most other chameleons, it is arboreal, living in trees and other large plants.
 It prefers warmer temperature, generally between 75 and 95 F.

 Diet

 The veiled chameleon is primarily insectivorous.
-Like other chameleons, the veiled chameleon has the ability to capture large prey but their diets mainly consist of small prey However, it is one of several chameleon species also known to consume plant matter.
+Like other chameleons, the veiled chameleon has the ability to capture large prey but their diets mainly consist of small prey.
+Green insects seem to be a favorite.
+However, it is one of several chameleon species also known to consume plant matter.
 This is believed to perhaps be used as a source of water during the dry season.

 Behavior

-Reproduction and Life Cycle
+Reproduction and life cycle

 Veiled chameleons reach sexual maturity at four to five months and breed multiple times in a year.
 The female lays large clutches of up to 85 white, tough eggs and buries them in sand.
-The embryos experience a diapause, a length of time when they are dormant in the egg before they begin developing, increasing temperatures in the substrate initiate development.
+The embryos experience a diapause, a length of time (usually 60-75 days) when they are dormant in the egg before they begin developing, increasing temperatures in the substrate initiate development.

 A 2004 study found that the embryonic development of chameleons (specifically the veiled chameleon) usually initiates at fertilization and continues until hatching, but sometimes development stunts at the gastrula stage for months after the eggs have been laid.
 The researchers involved discovered that moisture levels have little to do with this delay, but that temperature plays a determinant role in development time; an increase in ambient temperature initiates development of diapausing embryos.

 Juvenile chameleons can grow up to two orders of magnitude in body mass within a year of hatching.
 The feeding mechanisms (mouth, snout, tongue, jaw) all grow rapidly while still needing to be functional.
 Thus, the musculoskeletal system of the feeding mechanisms grow with negative allometry relative to snout-vent length (SVL).
 Studies on captured veiled chameleons showed that velocity of jaw movement tends to be greater in adults than juveniles.
 Thus in the development phase between adult and juvenile, there is a change in energy storage and tongue projection release mechanisms.